QwazyWabbitWOS/expertctf/README.md

 * On Linux, make clean, then make.
 * Dependencies: Visual Studio 2010 on Windows, or gcc/clang and GNU make on Linux
 * On Windows with VS2010, use git clone per above, then open the .sln file with VS.
-* This version compiles cleanly on Debian Linux GCC 4.3.2 and probably others but still has issues on OS X 10.12.2 with Clang 8.0.0
+* This version compiles cleanly on Debian Linux GCC 4.3.2 and OS X 10.12.2 with Clang 8.0.0
 * NOTE: the Debug directory will be created by cloning the repo, you'll need to delete it after your local repository is created, sorry about that.
 The .gitignore file wasn't up to date before I installed the repo here.

 ### Contribution guidelines ###